revoconner/revoconner/README.md

 # My name is not Slim Shady
 <img src="https://api.visitorbadge.io/api/visitors?path=https%3A%2F%2Fgithub.com%2Frevoconner&label=welcome%20visitor%20number&labelColor=%23333333&countColor=%23362663" height="36" width="auto">

 Tech artist from the Himalayas.
 It gets real cold here.
-Great for overclocking.Seriously, try running Threadripper 7960x overclocked to 5.3Ghz on air cooler anywhere else!
+Great for overclocking.
+Seriously, try running Threadripper 7960x all cores overclocked to 5.3Ghz on air cooler anywhere else!!
+Also works great as a room heater!

 Mostly Python.
 Some C++, C#, NASM Assembly, and whatever language I need to argue with that week.